eic/EICrecon/src/detectors/BEMC/README.md

 2. Including the algorithm object as a data member.
 This is what is done in the _JFactory_BEMCRawCalorimeterHit_utility_ class.

-The main difference in the coding is that for option 2, one needs to derefence the algorithm class object whenever refering to one of its members.
+The main difference in the coding is that for option 2, one needs to dereference the algorithm class object whenever referring to one of its members.
 Otherwise, they are line-for-line the same.

 The _CalorimeterHitDigi_ class methods are not reentrant, This is not an issue since only one thread will be executing the method of a given object at a time.